CasaJasmina/TelegramBot-Library/README.md

 For full details, see "[Bots: An introduction for developers](https://core.telegram.org/bots)".

 ## Credits
-The projes was inspired by the works of [Giancarlo Bacchio](https://github.com/Gianbacchio)
+The project was inspired by the works of [Giancarlo Bacchio](https://github.com/Gianbacchio)

 ## License